 My Love Story: Makoto Sunakawa

 My Love Story is a shoujo manga by Kazune Kawahara and Aruko that ran from 2011 to 2016, with an anime adaptation from 2015.
 The “love story” in the title refers to one between protagonist Takeo and his girlfriend Rinko, but Takeo’s best friend Makoto Sunakawa is of interest here.
 Ever since they were kids, girls have ignored Takeo romantically and sought out the more conventionally attractive Suna.
 However, Suna turned down every one of them and would go as far as to say he hated them.
-Early on in the series, Takeo discovers Suna rejects those girls because they would insult his best friend and wanted nothing to do with them.
+Early on in the series, Takeo discovers Suna rejects those girls because they would insult his best friend and he wanted nothing to do with them.

 Potential girlfriends disliking Takeo isn’t the only reason Suna doesn’t date, as he says he finds dating boring.
 In general, he is reserved and introverted.
 When a longtime admirer named Yukika Amami finally confesses to Suna, Takeo and Rinko encourage him to give her a chance because they can tell she genuinely cares for him.
 They get to know each other on a double date at the zoo, but Suna still doesn’t feel the same way.
 The manga focuses on how Yukika’s feelings were worthwhile even if unrequited, but on Suna’s side it seems even an “ideal” girlfriend isn’t necessary.
 When Takeo says he hopes Suna will find someone he likes one day, Suna replies he’s “having a great enough time as is.”
 He’s fulfilled by his friendship with Takeo, not a romantic relationship.